b-sharman/bangbang/README.md

-# State of the project
-I mostly finished refactoring a horrible pile of spaghetti written by my former self into something plausibly maintainable and respectable.
-However, in order to preserve compatibility with the old hardware the project was originally designed for, I retained some legacy decisions (for example, the game doesn't work on Wayland), and I eventually realized that the cross-compatibility necessary would mean I would be best off writing a new frontend with some sort of web technology—a massive effort which caused me to abandon the project.
+In 2023, I successfully refactored what used to be an old middle school project into something plausibly maintainable and respectable.
+However, in order to preserve compatibility with old hardware, I retained some legacy decisions (for example, the game doesn't work on Wayland), and I eventually realized that the necessary cross-compatibility necessary would mean I would be best off porting the frontend to WebGL or even rewriting it from scratch—a massive effort which caused me to abandon the project.

-As such, **there are some unfinished pieces** that I would consider embarrassing were this project declared to be production-ready.
-There's some improvement left to do in the typing, and I ought to create a virtual environment rather than relying on the user to install dependencies manually.
-Also, a TCP protocol like WebSockets was an odd choice for a video game, and switching to something else would mean rewriting most of the network code.
+That's why I feel obliged to point out the missing pieces that I wouldn't want in a finished project: unenforced typing, no unit tests, no dependency management or `pyproject.toml`.
+Also, a TCP protocol like WebSockets is an odd choice for a non-web video game.

-Despite this, I still think it's a good project to keep around because it shows what my other projects don't:
-- I can architect projects larger than the hackathons I usually post.
-- I am interested in—and am capable of—more than JavaScripty web stuff.

-Below is the README in the state when I last actively maintained the project.

----

-I'm refactoring this project, making it asynchronous, and rewriting the network backend with websockets simultaneously.
-The number of lines I have changed in this effort is greater than the number of lines in the original program.

-# How to play the game
+Despite this, I still solved a lot of interesting problems while rewriting it, and I don't feel like trying to bury it because it is one of my more ambitious completed projects.
+If you want to try it out, follow the steps below:

 1. Install these dependencies:
 * [aioconsole](https://aioconsole.readthedocs.io/en/latest/)